yuvalherziger/mdb-playground/README.md

 ## Installation

-This project was tested on Node.js versio 22.4.x.
-You're welcome to try it on any other
+Note: this project was tested on Node.js versio 22.4.x.

 ```shell
 npm i